silvanbrenner/camunda-csharp-client/csharp-client/docs/TaskVariableApi.md

 # **SetBinaryTaskVariable**
 > void SetBinaryTaskVariable (string id, string varName, System.IO.Stream data = null, string valueType = null)

+Update Task Variable (Binary)

 Sets the serialized value for a binary variable or the binary value for a file variable visible from the task.
 A variable is visible from the task if it is a local task variable or declared in a parent scope of the task.
-See documentation on [visiblity of variables](https://docs.camunda.org/manual/7.14/user-guide/process-engine/variables/).
+See documentation on [visiblity of variables](https://docs.camunda.org/manual/7.15/user-guide/process-engine/variables/).

 ### Example
 ```csharp